 Amanda Kniepkamp, M.S.Ed.

-Lauren Swain is the Administrative Assistant who keeps thing running at the front of our office, receiving students for both OLR and SDS, responding to inquiries, and supporting both students and staff throughout the busy academic year.
-She hold a B.S degree in Applied Behavioral Science from Pennsylvania State University.
+Lauren Swain is the Administrative Assistant who keeps things running at the front of our office, receiving students for both OLR and SDS, responding to inquiries, and supporting students and staff throughout the busy academic year.
+She holds a B.S. degree in Applied Behavioral Science from Pennsylvania State University.